spiceai/quickstarts/spark/README.md

 3. Create the Sample Dataset in Spark

 This Quickstarts use NYC taxi trip parquet data to create a sample table in Spark.
+Download the NYC taxi trip data from [TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page).

 Download the NYC taxi trip parquet file in this folder.
-Change the `parquet_file_path` in python script to the absolute file path where `yellow_tripdata_2024-01.parquet` is located.
+Change the `parquet_file_path` in python script to the absolute file path where `yellow_tripdata.parquet` is located.
 Run the following python script in the python environment that already have `pyspark` downloaded.

 ```python
 from pyspark.sql import SparkSession